Eeems-Org/remarkable.guide/src/tech/dualboot.rst

 Before starting, you should know what versions to dualboot, depending on hat you want to do.
 For toltec, it is recommended to follow :doc:`this guide <../guide/software/toltec>`, while for rM hacks, you should read `the table on their github repo <https://github.com/mb1986/rm-hacks>`_.

-In this example we are assuming that 2.15.1189 is being used for Toltec, and that 3.9.4 is being used for rm-hacks.

 Downgrading/Upgrading the OS
 ============================